-The Moses Lake Food Bank,
+The Moses Lake Food Pantry

-is just one of things we do at CSML, and it is an essential component in our mission to help and feed people in need.
+This is just one of things we do at CSML, and it is an essential component in our mission to help and feed people in need.

 While our food bank normally provides emergency supplemental food to people on a weekly basis, exceptions are made for the homeless, disaster victims and other unusual or special situations.